 Instruct parents to protect their children's skin with sunscreen or protective clothing to reduce the risk of BCC later in life.
 It has been estimated that intensive sun protection before age 18 years can reduce nonmelanoma skin cancer by 78%.

-Advise parents not to expose children younger than 12 months to direct sunlight and to cover up children aged 12-24 months with a hat, shirt, and a small amount of sunscreen (eg, more than 15 SPF) on the remaining exposed areas.
-Similarly, for children older than 2 years, instruct parents to consider using sunscreens with an SPF of 15 or more, covering the child's skin with clothing, and, when possible, restricting the child to shaded areas.
+Advise parents not to expose children younger than 12 months to direct sunlight and to cover up children aged 12-24 months with a hat, shirt, and a small amount of sunscreen on the remaining exposed areas.
+Similarly, for children older than 2 years, instruct parents to consider using sunscreens, covering the child's skin with clothing, and, when possible, restricting the child to shaded areas.

 Self-examination for skin changes